ACC-DataScience/2-multi-objective-bo/README.md

 ### **TASK F:** Compute the tradeoff between strength and glass transition temperature.

-Within the threshold of interest, how many degrees of glass transition temperature do we need to give up in order to increse our strength by 1 MPa?
+Within the threshold of interest, how many degrees of glass transition temperature do we need to give up in order to increase our strength by 1 MPa?
 Assume that the pareto front is sufficiently linear in this region such that you can approximate the tradeoff as the slope of a linear fit.
 Assign the tradeoff to a variable named `tradeoff`.